 External-beam radiationtherapy (EBRT).
 This uses a machine similar to an X-ray machine to send radiation to your prostate.

 Internal radiation therapy or brachytherapy.
-This uses tiny radioactive seeds or tubes put into your body to send radiation to your prostate.
+This uses tiny radioactive seeds or tubes that can hold a radioactive wire placed directly into the prostate.

 Types of internal radiation therapy

 Internal radiation therapy (brachytherapy) can be given 2 ways.
 Both ways use a needle to place the radioactive material into the prostate.
 Anesthesia will be used to keep you comfortable.
 Your provider will talk to you about the type of anesthesia they will use.
 Follow your provider's instructions on how to get ready for either procedure: